rusty-engineer/GSF-copilot-workshop/workshop-modules/03 Enhancing the Word Search game.md

 30. **Cross-Platform Play:** Enable players to enjoy the game on various devices and platforms.

-These features can make the Word Search game more engaging, customizable, and appealing to a wide range of players.
+These features can make the Word Search game more engaging, customisable, and appealing to a wide range of players.
 The choice of which features to implement can depend on the target audience and the game's objectives.

 ## Giving Copilot instructions